JohnBons/JohnBons/README.md

 - 🌱 I’m currently learning Docker
 - 💬 Ask me about Powershell,AWS, chocolate
 - 📫 How to reach me: Not that hard i think?
-- ⚡ Fun fact: I'm Skateboarding again(im 39) since my son asked me to join the fun.
+- ⚡ Fun fact: I'm Skateboarding again(im 39) since my son(8) asked me to join the fun.